 For further information about Barton Hills or to get involved contact the reserve manager:

 The reserve is an important area of ancient semi-natural woodland.
 In early mediaeval times it was part of the royal manorial estate of Leighton, hence the name ‘King’s Wood’.
 Part of Rushmere Country Park is included in the reserve.

 Main habitats: woodland, acid grassland and lowland heath

 Management: jointly owned and managed by Central Bedfordshire Council, the Greensand Trust, the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire, and Tarmac.

 The site lies on an unusual mixture of soils.
 Birch, sessile oak, bracken and heather grow in the sandy areas, with pedunculate oak, hornbeam and dog’s mercury on the clay.
 There are small-leaved lime trees here and a large population of lily-of-the-valley.
 The site is also home to rare mosses and fungi and there are recent records of the purple emperor butterfly here.

-Additional information about the reserve is available from the Greensand Trust.
+Additional information about the reserve and which areas are available for public access is available from the Greensand Trust.

 The reserve is 0.5 kilometres north of Heath and Reach village on the outskirts of Leighton Buzzard, 2 kilometres to the south.